Somatics: Traditional practices

 Many traditional Asian movement disciplines influenced the Western somatic practices that emerged in the twentieth century.
-Aside of prayer, the oldest and most widely practiced somatic discipline is yoga, but many others exist.
+Aside from prayer, the oldest and most widely practiced somatic discipline is yoga, but many others exist.

 Yoga is a group of physical, mental, and spiritual practices which originated in modern-day India before 500 BCE.
 The ultimate goals of yoga are spiritual, and yoga practice generally involves physically assuming and moving through codified asanas or body positions.
 Yoga physiology describes a system of interconnected bodies, having different but interrelated physical and spiritual properties.
 The concept of energy flow through corporal channels reappears in other somatic forms, including contact improvisation and Qigong.

 Qigong and tai chi are traditional Chinese movement practices that can serve to support somatic practice.
 They typically involve moving meditation, coordinating slow flowing movement, deep rhythmic breathing, and calm meditative state of mind.
 They claim to balance and cultivate qi, translated as "life energy".
 Aikido is a Japanese martial art that includes internal awareness and an emotional state of non-aggression; some styles emphasize this with separate "ki development" training.